Palash90/site-assets/blogs/build-your-own-nn/README.md

     }
 ```

-## _2D_ Matrix Operations
+## Linear Transformations and Aggregations
 In the previous operations, we treated matrices like rigid containers—adding or multiplying elements that lived in the exact same "neighborhood."
 However, to build a neural network, we need to support a few _2D_ operations as well.
 To perform these, we need to move around a little.

 The following are a few operations we are going to describe, write tests for and implement in our `Tensor`.

 ### Transpose
 One of the most fundamental transformations in linear algebra involves changing the very orientation of the data.
-This is known as the **Transpose**.
+This is known as **Transpose**.
 In a transposition operation, the rows of the matrix become columns and the columns become rows.

 $$
 (A^T​)_{i,j}=A_{j,i}​